PS-ON Patient Advocacy

-Dr. Carole Baas is the PS-ON National Patient Advocate for the NCI PS-ON.
-Drawing upon her background in research and academia as well as from her personal experience with cancer—Dr. Baas has a Ph.D. in Biomedical Engineering from Texas A&M University and is a breast cancer survivor—she serves in a volunteer capacity as a liaison between the scientists and the cancer patient community.
-Her role is to represent the patient perspective, encourage advocacy involvement within the PS-ON and promote the dissemination of research findings to the public.
+Drawing upon her background in biomedical engineering, as well as from her personal experience with breast cancer, Carole supports interactions between PS-ON scientists and the cancer patient community.
+Her role is to represent the patient perspective, encourage advocacy involvement within the PS-ON, and promote the dissemination of research findings to the public.

-Prior to her involvement in patient advocacy, Dr. Baas was a medical researcher studying high altitude physiology for the United States Air Force (USAF) and NASA.
+Prior to her involvement in patient advocacy, she was a medical researcher studying high altitude physiology for the United States Air Force and NASA.
 Her doctoral research focused on the development of a mathematical model of a physiologic system: the flow of cerebrospinal fluid in the treatment of hydrocephalus.

 Bob Riter, M.H.S.A.

-Bob serves as the link between the PS-ON Center at Cornell University and cancer patients/survivors in the local community.
-He recruits and organizes panel presentations by patients/survivors for Cornell classes, provides the patient/survivor voice within the Center, and helps teach classes that are designed to connect cancer researchers and trainees with cancer patient/survivors.
+Bob serves as the link between the Cornell PS-ON Center and cancer patients/survivors in the local community.
+He recruits and organizes panel presentations by patients/survivors for Cornell classes, provides the patient/survivor voice within the PS-ON Center, and helps teach classes that are designed to connect cancer researchers and trainees with cancer patient/survivors.

 Jeri Francoeur, M.S.

-Jeri is the lead advocate for the PS-ON Center at the Moffitt Cancer Center and participates in all their outreach programs, judges their research competitions, speaks at conferences for them, disseminates information to lay public, is involved in high school research program, and sits on numerous research committees for Moffitt, as well as attends Lobby Day to request research funding.
+Jeri is the lead advocate for the Moffitt PS-ON Center and participates in all their outreach programs.
+She judges their research competitions, speaks at conferences, disseminates information to the lay public, helps with the high school research program, sits on numerous research committees for Moffitt, and attends Lobby Day to request research funding.

-Stuart Cornew is affiliated with Northwestern University.
+Stuart is affiliated with the Northwestern PS-ON Center.
 His primary role is member of the Executive Advisory Board of the Chemistry of Life Processes Institute.

 Susan Samson, M.P.H.

-Susan currently serves as the advocate on the UCSF Breast Oncology Site Committee, which aims to integrate the science of advocate input in clinical trial development.
-In addition, she has reviewed grants for Komen, CBCRP, Avon, and SPORE programs and has served as a vital catalyst for transdisciplinary innovation as an advocate co-investigator/adviser on eleven breast cancer funded grants.
+She currently serves as the advocate on the UCSF Breast Oncology Site Committee, which aims to integrate the science of advocate input in clinical trial development.
+In addition, she has reviewed grants for Susan G. Komen, CBCRP, Avon, and SPORE programs, and has served as an advocate co-investigator/adviser on eleven breast cancer funded grants.
 Moreover, Susan has a notable record of presentations and peer reviewed publications.